 Porcelain-Fused-to-Metal (PFM) Crowns

 Combine the benefits of metal and porcelain, and you get the versatile PFM crown.
-These crowns offer the aesthetic appeal of porcelain with the added strength of a metal core.
-PFM crowns are excellent for both front and back teeth, providing a balance between durability and appearance.
-However, the metal underneath may become visible at the gum line over time.
+These crowns offer a similar aesthetic appeal to porcelain with the added strength of a metal core.
+PFM crowns are excellent for both front and back teeth, balancing durability and appearance.
+However, the metal underneath may become visible at the gum line over time, and they aren’t as aesthetically pleasing as porcelain.

 Pros: PFM crowns strike a balance between strength and beauty.
 They provide a strong core with a porcelain overlay that resembles a natural tooth.